Tuzi555/ReservationSystem/README.md

 * Azure Automation

 ## API Demo
 You can find the API demo published on Azure App Serivce <a  href="https://resclass.azurewebsites.net/swagger/index.html">here</a>.
-The

 ## Database
 Database behind the API is Azure SQL Database.
 It is accesed from the API via Dapper that calls stored procedures to perform CRUD operations.
 The database is reset to default demo state every midnight CET/CEST.
 The job scheduler used to run the reset task is Azure Automation.
 Below you can find the diagram of the database.